bgse-datascience-group8/Statistical-Modelling-and-Inference/week2/lecture-notes.md

 > Maximization of this posterior distribution wrt w is equivalent to minimizing the sum of squares error function with the addition of a regularization term, lambda which is alpha / beta. (p153)

+**PAGE 153 - 156 PROVIDE AN AMAZING SIMPLE EXAMPLE OF BAYESIAN LINEAR REGRESSION LEARNING**

+**Question:** Figure 3.9 page 158 is visually represents how with one data point, our estimates for w are completely random (e.g. any value of w has 0 probability since w is a continuous random variable)